There are currently 800,000 people diagnosed with dementia in the United

 Every day in an acute hospital approximately 60 to 65 percent of inpatients will be suffering with dementia, confusion and/or delirium.

-At this Trust, we have a skilled multidisciplinary team who aim to improve the care and experience for both patients and carers.
+We have a number of skilled multidisciplinary teams within the Trust who aim to improve the care and experience for both patients and carers.

 We have a number of initiatives in place to raise awareness amongst our staff of the signs and symptoms of dementia so that we can provide the best possible care for our patients.

-These include: our ethos for caring for patients with dementia; eight standards of dementia care, dementia champions; 'nine important things about me'.
+These include: our ethos for caring for patients with dementia; eight standards of dementia care, and dementia champions.

 Ethos for caring for patients with dementia